Milan-960/WidgetX-library/Readme.md

    - The InfoBox shows the status of widget initialization, destruction, and failure.
    - If any errors occur during widget initialization, they will be displayed in the info block for debugging.

+### Author

+If you have any questions or need further clarification, feel free to reach out to me.
+[Milan-960](https://github.com/Milan-960)